Caraidas/Projet-Boggle/README.md

 # Froggle
 Froggle is a web-based version of the popular word game Boggle.
-This school project, developed by a team of three individuals, including myself as the project manager, aims to provide an enjoyable and interactive gaming experience.
+This school project, developed by a team of three individuals aims to provide an enjoyable and interactive gaming experience.

 ## Features
 * Account Creation: Users can create an account to access additional features and personalize their experience.